@roostjs/ai Guides

 }

-How to test agents without calling the AI provider
+How to test an agent without hitting the AI binding

 expect(response.text).toContain('reset');